ssfsx17/ffpnp/Jobs/Scholar.md

 ### Scholastic Tech T1

 Physick (2 AP) (single) - Restores Intellect * Level * 0.5 HP.
 Against undead, it is a magical attack with non-elemental damage.
+Outside of combat, this allows full restoration of one target's HP during a long rest.

 Study (single) - Acts as the White Magic spell Libra.